 It takes a little math.
 But making your own loan amortization calculator is a good reminder of how much your loan costs you month by month.

-Then calculate the amount of principal due.
+Step 2: Then calculate the amount of principal due.
 Take your flat monthly payment and subtract the month's interest payment.
-What's left over, the remaining balance, is the payment against your principal.
+The remaining balance is the payment against your principal.

-Repeat the same math month after month until the end of the loan term, when your loan balance is zero.
+Step 4: Repeat the same math month after month until your loan balance is zero at the end of the loan term.

 Here's a loan amortization calculator formula for calculating your monthly principal payment: